eaglgenes101/formic-formation/README.md

 (Ideally, the line would be more robust with workers trying to navigate around obstructions, but this is for later.)

-Workers disassociated from the line (either by mistake or by a panic signal) become sabotauers, scrambling nests and attempting to obstruct enemy workers they come across.
+Workers disassociated from the line (either by mistake or by a panic signal) become saboteurs, scrambling nests and attempting to obstruct enemy workers they come across.
 They will actively avoid the formation if they run across it, as re-incorporation is impractical.